oyoana/capacitivesensing/README.md

-In folder moreSensors, find a version with three touch sensors Upload morecapsenors.ino to an arduino open morecapsensors.maxpat with Max
+In folder threeSensors, find a version with three touch sensors Upload morecapsenors.ino to an arduino open morecapsensors.maxpat with Max